 This pane shows pending requests (or pending actions) for volumes.
-These usually originate from NetBackup, but can come from a user or VERITAS Storage Migrator.
+These usually originate from NetBackup, but can come from a user.

 This pane is not displayed until a pending request or pending action appears.
 After all requests have been resolved by Media Manager (automatically) or by operator intervention, the Pending Requests pane is again hidden.
-See "Handling Pending Requests and Pending Actions" on page 196 for more information.
+See "Handling Pending Requests and Pending Actions" on page 151 for more information.